Home / Magazines / As seen in Main Line Parent magazine / Best Playgrounds Around the Main Line and Beyond

 Haverford Reserve/Freedom Playground, Haverford

 For an expansive play area that will occupy your kids for hours, head to the Haverford Reserve.
-The volunteer-built playground is accessible to all, and there’s a dog park, playing fields, and miles of hiking trails.
+The volunteer-built playground is accessible to all.
+There’s a dog park, playing fields, and miles of hiking trails.

 Merry Place, Havertown

 With big volleyball courts, a gorgeous gazebo, and two separate playing spaces for younger and older kids, Merry Place has plenty of options.
-There is a nature walk, a mile-long paved path for walking or running or biking, and a creek which is open for recreational fishing or, if you’re so inclined, a fabulous Instagram photo.
-There are bathrooms on site, and plenty of parking.
+There is a nature walk, a mile-long paved path for walking, running, or biking, and a creek that is open for recreational fishing or, if you’re so inclined, a fabulous spot for an Instagram photo.
+There are bathrooms on-site, and plenty of parking.

 South Ardmore Park, Wynnewood